 My research group is engaged in understanding how macromolecules, both biological and synthetic, assume their sizes and shapes, organize into assemblies, and move around in crowded environments.
 We employ a combination of theoretical, computational, and experimental techniques to uncover the underlying mechanisms of macromolecular phenomena in Physical Biology and Polymer Physics.
 The major issues that are under active investigation are the following:

-Exquisite crystal structures of minerals are made in Nature where the specific polypeptide chains are able to control the directionality of the crystals.
-Our objective is to evaluate the relation between the templating polypeptide sequences and the crystal growth kinetics.
+Exquisite crystal structures of minerals are made in Nature where specific polypeptide chains are able to control the directionality of the crystals.
+Our objective is to evaluate the relation between the templating polypeptide sequences and crystal growth kinetics.
 Our Molecular Dynamics and Monte Carlo simulations are specifically aimed at understanding zinc oxide and silica in the presence of polypeptides of prescribed sequences.